 若想阅读中文版本，请在网页的右边 “Google Translate” 点击选择 中文简体 (Chinese Simplified）或 繁体 (Chinese Traditional) 翻译。可能食谱读起来会怪怪的，所以如果有疑问都可以问哦！

-If your kids love to eat cookies, you can bake some for them, instead of buying cookies from supermarkets!
+If your kids love to eat cookies, this recipe would be handy for you, instead of buying cookies from supermarkets!

 >> MORE EASY COOKIE RECIPES: